 - Wait 5 minutes.

-- Remove the solvent residue from the enamel paint using a clean rag.
+- Remove the solvent residue from the coating using a clean rag.

 3. Sand The Finish

 Once the enamel paint finish is clean, sand it.
-Sanding removes imperfections from the surface, removes the glossy layer of enamel, and evens out the surface allowing polyurethane to stick better.
+Sanding removes imperfections from the surface, removes the glossy layer of finish, and evens out the surface allowing the sealant to stick better.

 To sand enamel paint, use fine-grit sandpaper (220-grit).
 Sand lightly as you need to smooth the surface, not remove the entire coating.

-After sanding the enamel paint finish, remove the dust and re-clean the surface.
+After sanding it, remove the dust and re-clean the surface.

 4. Apply Polyurethane

-If the oil-based polyurethane is too thick, you must thin it.
-To thin oil-based polyurethane before applying it over enamel, use mineral spirits.
-Thin polyurethane in a ratio of 4:1 (4 parts polyurethane, 1 part paint thinner).
+To thin oil-based polyurethane, use mineral spirits and thin it in a ratio of 4:1 (4 parts poly, 1 part thinner).

 - Use a paintbrush, roller, or sprayer.